Aaron Feuerstein: Personal life

 Feuerstein was an alumnus of Camp Modin in Belgrade, Maine, and the keynote speaker at the 75th annual reunion in 1997.
 Feuerstein was also a member of Young Israel of Brookline.

 Feuerstein died of pneumonia on November 4, 2021, in a Boston hospital at the age of 95.

 Family

 Feuerstein married twice; both wives predeceased him.
 His surviving descendants include 3 children and six grandchildren.

 Honors

 An industrialist and philanthropist, for setting the standard for commitment to employees following a devastating fire at his Malden Mills manufacturing plant, he was awarded the Peace Abbey Courage of Conscience Award on March 13, 1998.
+Two years prior, he was cited by then President Bill Clinton during his 1996 State of the Union Address, lauding him for his handling of the Malden Mills disaster.